metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 Next step is to create our Core Candy Machine with the Hidden Settings.

 To achieve that, we will use the `create` method from the mpl-core-candy-machine library, and we will set the `hiddenSettings` with the placeholder name, URI, and pre-calculated hash from the `revealData`

+More details on the Core Candy Machine creation and guards can be found [here](https://developers.metaplex.com/core-candy-machine/create).

 Additionally, we’ll configure a startDate guard, which determines when minting begins.
 This is only one of the many guards available and you can find the list of all available guards [here](https://developers.metaplex.com/candy-machine/guards).